South Africa court sends Zuma back to jail

 But in December, the high court set aside the parole decision and ordered him to return to jail.

-Zuma appealed that ruling and judgement was delivered on Monday after the department of correctional services said in October his prison sentence has finished.
+Zuma appealed that ruling and judgment was delivered on Monday (local time), after the department of correctional services said in October his prison sentence had finished.

 “In other words, Mr Zuma, in law, has not finished serving his sentence.
 He must return to the Escourt Correctional centre to do so,” the Supreme Court of Appeal judgment read.